Skiggz/jira-pal/README.md

 * `jira <command> <options`

+##Setup via init

+* You want to run `jira init`
+* You want to get your jira url and username correct ;)
+* You want to make sure you include a list of applicable statuses that you want to see when you run jira me, because they are used for a lot of commands
+  * For example, with my jira distribution, we have "Started" and "In Review" along with "In Progress" so when `jira init` asks me what statuses to use, I enter: `In Progress,Started,In Review`
+* You probably want to sort your stories for me commands by rank or priority.
+  * So when it asks me, I put `Rank` to get my stories coming back in the order they are in in our backlog
+* You probably want to set your me command stories to come back only if they are in active sprints, so answer the last question "yes"

+One last note about setup, the reason you keep hearing "me" commands is that the general premise of the application is that most commands default to your "me" commands unless otherwise specified, either by search criteria or the nature of the particular command you are using.
+So you'll have a much better time if you pick statuses for your "me" commands that make sense to you and what you want.

 ##TLDR

 Examples can be found below under "Examples" or by running `jira help`.
 But if you're just getting started, try: